cwilhit/idp-on-upbound/README.md

 ## Overview

-This platform defines a set of APIs for a variety of cloud resources app developers might use as part of their day-to-day work:
+This platform defines a set of APIs for a variety of cloud resources app developers might use as part of their day-to-day work.
+For ease of navigability, this reference architecture is defined as a monorepo, composed of several [control plane projects](https://docs.upbound.io/learn/core-concepts/projects/):

 * [compute](compute/) is a control plane project that defines the following APIs:
   * [Application](compute/apis/applications/definition.yaml) lets a developer deploy a basic containerized app onto a Kubernetes cluster.